MontiCore/EmbeddedMontiArc/README.md

 ## AdaNet Layer & Usage
 The AdaNet Layer AdaNet provides to a way to generate a size optimised network architecture.
 It has three optional arguments:
-- inBlock
+- inBlock : str
-- block
+- block : str
-- outBlock
+- outBlock : str

 Each argument expects a string as input.
 If used, the string has to be a name of a constructed layer if used.
 AdaNet will create and train several candidates and build an ensemble network from those candidates.
 Which candidates are